harshiieett/harshiieett/README.md

 - 🌧️ Spatiotemporal rainfall forecasting using CNN + LSTM on 73 years of IMD data
 - 🤖 Exploring agentic GenAI workflows and RAG pipelines (OCI GenAI certified)
-- 🏗️ Building and iterating on my own venture — data-informed from day one
+- 🏗️ Building and iterating on my own venture

 ## 🧠 What I Know Well